ioccc-src/winner/1991/ant/README.md

     ./ant some_file
 ```

-NOTE: the file must already exist and not specifying any arg will make the
+**NOTE**: the file must already exist and not specifying any arg will make the
 program exit without doing anything.